 - A couple of hours of your time

-Settings of various characteristics which influence organisational risks, are defined by means of an online questionnaire.
+Settings of various characteristics which influence organizational risks, are defined by means of an online questionnaire.
 These characteristics touch topics on:

-- Organisation: Emphasis on activities to be executed in sequence or in parallel?
+- Organization: Emphasize on activities to be executed in sequence or in parallel?

 - Leadership and Policy: Emphasis on controlling or facilitating?